 - any sauce or chutney you like - I topped mine with greek yogurt, mixed with salt, pepper, chile flakes and a squeeze of lime, or use this recipe and make a similar vegan version.

 - Heat 1 tablespoon oil in 12-inch nonstick skillet over medium heat until shimmering.
-Add shallot and cook until softened, about 3 minutes.
-Stir in spinach and carrots and cook until spinach is wilted, about 2 minutes.
-Stir in garlic, curry powder, ½ teaspoon salt, and ¼ teaspoon pepper and cook until fragrant, about 30 seconds.
-Transfer to bowl with millet and wipe out now-empty skillet with paper towels.
+Add the shallot and cook until softened, about 3 minutes.
+Stir in the spinach and carrots and cook until spinach is wilted, about 2 minutes.
+Stir in the garlic, curry powder, ½ teaspoon salt, and ¼ teaspoon pepper and cook until fragrant, about 30 seconds.
+Transfer the mixture to the bowl with millet.

-- Stir yogurt, egg, (or flax + almond milk) and cilantro into millet mixture until well combined.
-Divide mixture into 8 equal portions, packing firmly into ½-inch-thick cakes, and place on prepared sheet.
+- Add the yogurt, egg, (or flax + almond milk) and cilantro into the millet mixture and fold until well combined.
+Use a ⅓ cup measuring cup to scoop the mixture, then form into a ½-inch-thick cake, and place on prepared sheet.
+Repeat.
 Refrigerate cakes until chilled and firm, about 30 minutes.
+(15 minutes for the vegan version).

 Recipe is from America’s Test Kitchen’s new book: The Complete Vegetarian Cookbook, and is re-printed with permission.